Skip to main content

 April 12 – June 21, 2022

-Special Collections Gallery, Bobst Library, 2nd Floor
+Special Collections Gallery Bobst Library, 2nd Floor

 This exhibition explores ways in which people stored and managed information prior to the computer age.
 From the vellum-bound recipe book of a seventeenth-century English housewife to the pink notebook of a twentieth-century American diplomat, the examples display a variety of material forms and organizational schemes.
 Then as now, notebooks were a powerful device for learning, planning, negotiating, managing, cooking, and remembering.